 Para.
 74.

-Khaled practises mining law, and is the Co-lead of the firm's Mining Group.
+Khaled practises mining law and is the Co-Chair of the firm's Mining Group.
 He provides legal support for mineral exploration activities and mine development and operations.
 He advises on acquisitions and dispositions of mines and ...

 - Senior Consultant